TACC/coe-332-sp23/docs/unit05/containers_1.rst

 root access, and can see what files, commands, environment, etc., is available.

-Before starting an interactive shell inside the container, execute the following commands on the ISP server (we will see why in a minute):
+Before starting an interactive shell inside the container, execute the following commands on your private VM (we will see why in a minute):

 .. code-block:: console